It's no surprise that dragons show up in many video games, now is it?

-The dragons of Dark Souls have stone scales and four wings, and were overthrown by the gods to establish the Age of Fire.
-They were all The Ageless, intelligent, and Word Of God describes them as half living creature half Elemental Embodiment.
+The Everlasting Dragons of Dark Souls have stone scales and four wings.
+They existed at the beginning of the world before all other life and were overthrown by the Lords to establish the Age of Fire.
+They were all The Ageless, intelligent, and Word of God describes them as half living creature half Elemental Embodiment.
 Drakes/wyverns are stated to be distant relatives of theirs, but only have a pair of wings and legs and seem to be like any other monster (no apparent intelligence and they probably age).
 Both can also have significant individual variation:

-The Gaping Dragon, boss of the Depths, is a tainted dragon that has a gaping maw in its ribcage which spits out acid.
+The Gaping Dragon, boss of the Depths, is a mutated dragon that has a gaping maw in its ribcage which spits out acid.

 Seath the Scaleless is a white, scaleless dragon with transparent butterfly wings.
 He breathes cursed crystals as an attack, and regenerates health like lightning until you destroy the Primordial Crystal, source of his power.